 When a U.S. federal judge ruled that Fox Searchlight had illegally not paid a couple of interns, people started to freak out.
 This is fantastic!
 Now all interns will be paid!
 Yeah, peace on earth!
 Prosperity for all!

 Make no mistake.
 The law has not changed.
 This ruling is not shocking.
-The former interns won at the summary judgment phase, which means there was no courtroom drama. ("And then the boss told me to get lunch!" countered with, "He volunteered!
+The former interns won at the summary judgment phase, which means there was no courtroom drama. ("And then the boss told me to get lunch!" countered with "He volunteered!
 It wasn't part of his assigned duties!")
 It just means that the court considered what happened and said, "Well, this was patently wrong."

 What has changed is people's perceptions of the law.
 And while it is a good thing that companies will not be able to blatantly break the law, the end result will be bad for college students.

 Internships have been the way people gained experience.
-Companies were willing to take on interns as a sort of community service as well as the ability to get some of grunt work done for free.
+Companies were willing to take on interns as a sort of community service as well as to get some of grunt work done for free.
 Though the latter has been illegal for a very long time, it's mostly ignored.
 Now, it can't be.

 More companies will be paying for their interns: It sounds good on its face.
 But it also means that some companies, particularly small ones, will just skip the interns altogether.
-If they have to pay, then why hire someone completely inexperienced who will only be there for three months anyway?
+If they have to pay, then why hire someone completely inexperienced who will be there for only three months anyway?
 Why not hire a real person who has experience and will stick around past the training phase?
 Which means the number of internships available will drop.